Warning | Red Line & Blue Line: CTrain Service Disruptions

 By replacing end-of-life diesel buses with battery electric buses (BEBs), we aim to provide Calgarians with clean, quiet, and comfortable rides while reducing pollution, noise and exhaust.
 We expect BEBs to offer the following benefits:

-Reduced Emissions: BEBs are projected to reduce our total fleet greenhouse gas emissions by approximately 8,500 tonnes of CO2 annually at project completion.
+Reduced Emissions: BEBs are projected to reduce our total fleet greenhouse gas emissions by almost 5,700 tonnes of CO2 annually at project completion.

 Lower Operating Costs: BEBs are less costly to maintain and operate over their lifespan compared to conventional diesel buses, thanks to reduced fuel and maintenance costs.